Pokémon Go – Top 3 Pros and Cons

 By exploring their communities and sharing information about where to find creatures, players are interacting with strangers.

-One player wrote on Twitter about a late night experience during which he befriended two other players of a different race and age group.
+One player tweeted about a late night experience during which he befriended two other players of a different race and age group.
 While they were talking, they were approached by a police officer.
 After they explained the game to him, the officer also started playing.
-[6] “[O]verall, this is a positive moment, a moment of real community and good feelings all thanks to a mobile game and some adorable Pokémon,” wrote Erik Kain, Forbes contributor.
-[7]
+[6]

 Read More